Mersen130/Quarantine_Assistant/README.md

 admin, admin

-User and Admin will be routed to the corresponding dashboard after login.
+User , Doctor and Admin will be routed to the corresponding dashboard after login.

 ## Questionnaire (`/questionnaire/`)